-- Archive incoming messages: This causes email that Google fetches to skip your inbox, which may cause you to miss the email.
+- Archive incoming messages: This causes emails that Google fetches to skip your inbox, which may cause you to miss the email.
 It is only recommended for advanced users.

 Example with recommended settings:

-- Name: The name you wish to display in messages you send.
+- Name: The name you wish to display in the messages you send.